Understanding Objective-C by transpiling it to C++

 LLVM backend.
 You can peek into the production-ready Objective-C

-frontend for LLVM 16 at clang/lib/CodeGen/CGObjC.cpp
+frontend for LLVM 16 at clang/lib/CodeGen/CGObjC.cpp.

 Limitations of the re-writer